dougeby/IntuneDocs/intune-azure/configure-devices/device-restrictions-for-ios.md

 ### How to specify the URL to an app in the store

-To specify an app URL in the compliant and noncompliant apps list, or in the Select a managed app that will be allowed to run when the device is in kiosk mode option (iOS only), use the following format:
+To specify an app URL in the apps list, use the following format:

 Using a search engine, find the app that you want to use in the iTunes App Store and open the page for the app.
-Copy the URL of the page and use this as the URL to configure the compliant or noncompliant apps list or the app that you want to run in kiosk mode.
+Copy the URL of the page and use this as the URL to configure the allowed or prohibited apps list or an app that you want to run in kiosk mode.

 Example: Search for Microsoft Word for iPad.
 The URL that you use will be https://itunes.apple.com/us/app/microsoft-word-for-ipad/id586447913?mt=8.